lu-cs-sde/IntraJSCAM2021/REUSABILITY.md

       "The method '" + name() + "' has " + nonReachableNodes().size() +" non-reachableble nodes.", Analysis.NRCFG)
       to CompilationUnit.NRCFG();

-  //The CFGRoot reference is inherited by all its CFGNode child inh CFGRoot CFGNode.getRoot();
+  //The CFGRoot reference is inherited by all its CFGNode children inh CFGRoot CFGNode.getRoot();
   eq CFGRoot.getChild().getRoot() = this;
   eq Program.getChild().getRoot() = null;

-  //The CompilationUnit reference is inherited by all its CFGRoot child inh CompilationUnit CFGRoot.getCompilationUnit();
+  //The CompilationUnit reference is inherited by all its CFGRoot children inh CompilationUnit CFGRoot.getCompilationUnit();
   eq CompilationUnit.getChild().getCompilationUnit() = this;
 }